 For more details on each of these please read the ROS 2 DDS-Security article.

-SROS 2 CLI
+SROS 2 utilities

 Configuring a ROS 2 system to be secure in RCL involves a lot of technology that may be unfamiliar to the average roboticist (PKI, DDS governance and permissions files and their syntax, etc.).
-The SROS2 CLI includes the
+The SROS2 utilities includes the

 ros2 security tool to help set up security in a way that RCL can use.
 It includes the following features: